Exam Development Advisory Boards

 - Length of membership plus commitment to and involvement with the IAPP.

-- Cannot be a member of the IAPP training faculty, Certification Advisory Board, or Appeals Advisory Board, or have served on these boards in the past two years.
+- Not a member of the IAPP training faculty, Certification Advisory Board, or Appeals Advisory Board.

 - Please note: